AuroraAttack/auroraattack.github.io/index.md

 **_Licensing_**
 ```
-This project is open-source and distributed under the **MIT License**.
+This project is open-source and distributed under the [MIT](https://github.com/VSCodium/vscodium/blob/master/LICENSE).
 You are free to use, modify, and distribute the software for any purpose.
 ```